IAmPraneel/Qudits/README.md

 I believe implementation of qudits is more viable using photonic quantum computing given the beautiful similarities between wave nature of light and quantum computing.

-## Latest Update: Completed first 8 chapters (first 10 chapters are just the prereq math with quantum flavour)
+## Latest Update: Completed first 10 chapters in 6 days (first 10 chapters are just the prereq math with quantum flavour).

 ## Log:
+-  Implemented foundational mathematics from the book using python.

+## Long term goals:
 - Currently implementing GPU acceleration using torch, but plan to eventually shift to native GPU backend.

-## Long term goals:
 - Integrade Quantum Machine Learning Models (reference QML by Peter Wittek)
 - Integrate photonics to enable photonic quantum computing for qudits (reference strawberryfields by PennyLane)
 - Include Neuromorphic Computing Models (reference snntorch)